Elvar Már Friðriksson: BC Šiauliai

 On 26 July 2020, Elvar signed with BC Šiauliai of the LKL.
 He was named the Player of the Month for the games played in November 2020 after averaging 18.5 points and 9.5 assists per game.
 On 21 April 2021, he had 33 points and 11 assists, while shooting a perfect 9-of-9 from the field and 10-of-10 from the free throw line, in a 103–90 victory against BC Pieno žvaigždės.
 On 7 May, he had 15 points and a season high 17 assists in a double overtime loss against BC Neptūnas.
 Following the regular season, where he led the league in assists, he was named the Lithuanian Basketball League MVP.

 Antwerp Giants

 On 21 July 2021, Elvar signed with Antwerp Giants of the Belgian-Dutch BNXT League.
 On 16 December 2021, it was announced that he had been named the Icelandic Male Basketball Player of the Year.
 In February 2021, Antwerp refused an offer from Galatasaray for Elvar.

 Derthona Basket

 On 3 April 2022, Elvar joined Derthona Basket.

 Rytas Vilnius

 On 11 August 2022, Elvar signed with Rytas Vilnius.
 In December 2022, he was named the Icelandic Male Basketball Player of the Year for the second straight year.
-He helped the team to the LKL finals where they lost to BC Žalgiris.
+He became a fan favorite with Rytas fans and helped the team to the LKL finals where they lost to BC Žalgiris.